Healthdirect Free Australian health advice you can count on.

 Workers’ compensation for psychological injuries | Safe Work Australia

-Can injured workers get workers’ compensation for psychological injuries?
-Workers’ compensation is available for physical and psychological injury and disease.
+Workers’ compensation coverage of psychological injuries Workers’ compensation is available for physical and psychological injury and disease.

 Read more on Safe Work Australia website